 How large should the hard drive be?

 Looking on the web and asking a few questions, I concluded that NetBSD wouldn’t require that much for a full install.

 Choose keyboard -> Install to hard disk -> Full installation -> Use the entire disk, then set the sizes of the partitions.

 dhcp configure my network connection automatically, set the console keyboard, created a root password and set the root shell to

-I’ve chosen not to set-up pkgsrc for now.
-Why?
-Keep it simple to start with and, to be honest I think a larger hard drive would be handy to build packages from source using
+pkgsrc.
+Keep it simple to start with and, to be honest, I think a larger hard drive would be handy to build packages from source using

 I always choose to add a system user after installing, so that’s what I’ve done this time as well.